+The TWT Flow Identifier/Broadcast TWT ID field contains the TWT Flow Identifier when the Negotiation Type field is 0 or 1 and contains the Broadcast TWT ID field when the Negotiation Type field is 3.
+The TWT Flow Identifier field and the Broadcast TWT ID field are defined in 9.4.2.198 (TWT element(11ah)). (#13040, 12529)

-The TWT Flow Identifier field is defined in 9.4.2.198 (TWT element(11ah)).
-In a TWT Teardown frame, the TWT Flow Identifier field is set to the value of the TWT Flow Identifier field of the TWT element in the frame that successfully concluded the setup of the TWT that is the subject of the teardown request.
+The TWT Flow Identifier field of a TWT Teardown frame is set to the value of the TWT Flow Identifier field of the TWT element in the frame that successfully concluded the setup of the TWT that is the subject of the teardown request.
+The Broadcast TWT ID field of a TWT Teardown frame is set to the value of the Broadcast TWT identifier of the broadcast TWT schedule that is subject of the teardown request.(#13040, 12529)

 TGax Editor: Insert the paragraph below at the end of this subclause (#CID 13040, 12529):

+The Negotiation Type field indicates the type of negotiation that is subject to the teardown request and is set as defined in Table 9-262j1.
+An S1G STA sets the Negotiation Type field to 0.(#13040, 12529)

 27.7.2 Individual TWT agreements